-How is the womb scratched?
+How is the Endometrial Scratching performed?

 The aim of this treatment is to repair the damaged uterine tissue.
 This will increase the likelihood of the transferred embryo adhering to new tissues.
 It is aimed to activate the genes that will help the embryo to adhere and thus to achieve a successful pregnancy.

-Is scratching the uterus a painful procedure?
+Is Endometrial Scratching a painful procedure?

-When is the uterus scratched?
+When is the Endometrial Scratching performed?

-The best time for uterine scratching is 2 weeks before in vitro fertilization or frozen embryo transfer.
+The best time for endometrial scratching is 2 weeks before in vitro fertilization or frozen embryo transfer.
 However, the most appropriate time for this should be determined by the doctor of the expectant mother.